mhd-ahmadi/TicketingSystem/README.md

 ## Description

 This project is a backend Web API for an offline ticketing system used by an organization to handle internal support requests.
 It is built with **.NET 9**, **Entity Framework Core**, and follows **Clean Architecture** principles.
-The API uses **FastEndpoints** for endpoint management and is fully role-based (Employee/Admin).
+The API uses **FastEndpoints** for endpoint management, **MediatR** for CQRS and request/response handling, and is fully role-based (Employee/Admin).
 All endpoints are protected using JWT authentication.

 ---